sg-crest A Singapore Government Agency Website

 • Youth offenders are not exposed to adult criminals, from the point of arrest up to trial.

 • The Youth Courts protect youth offenders from public view.
 All youth arrest hearings are closed to the public.
-Only persons authorised by the court can be present.
-Information related to the hearings that may reveal the youth offender’s identity must not be published.
+Only persons who are authorised by the court can be present.
+Information related to the hearing that may reveal the youth offender’s identity must not be published.

 Youth offence court process

-An overview of key steps that occur when a youth is arrested and charged in the Youth Courts:
+An overview of key steps that occur when a child or young person is arrested and charged in the Youth Courts:

-If police bail is granted, the youth and parents will appear before the Youth Courts on a given date.
+If police bail is granted, the child or young person and his or her parents or guardian will appear before the Youth Courts on a given date.

-If no police bail is granted, the police will bring the youth to the Youth Courts within 48 hours of the arrest.
+If no police bail is granted, the police will bring the child or young person to the Youth Courts within 48 hours of the arrest.

 There are 3 possible outcomes:

-• Youth pleads guilty (admits to the offence).
+• Child or young person pleads guilty (admits to the offence).

-• Youth is found guilty through a trial.
+• Child or young person is found guilty through a trial.

-• Youth is found not guilty through a trial.
-The youth goes free.
+• Child or young person is found not guilty through a trial.
+He or she goes free.

 Find out what happens at Youth Court hearings.